rust-br/rust-book-pt-br/second-edition/src/ch07-01-mod-and-the-filesystem.md

 “Controlling Visibility with `pub`” section.
 The good news is that they’re just warnings; our project built successfully!

-Esses warning(avisos) nos dizem que temos funções que nunca são usadas.
-Não se preocupe sobre esses warnings por enquanto; abordaremos eles mais adiante neste capítulo no “Controlando a visibilidade com a seção `pub`”.
-A boa notícia é que eles são apenas warning; nosso projeto foi construído com sucesso!
+Esses *warnings* nos dizem que temos funções que nunca são usadas.
+Não se preocupe com esses *warnings* por enquanto; vamos abordá-los mais adiante neste capítulo, na seção “Controlando a visibilidade com `pub`”.
+A boa notícia é que eles são apenas *warnings*; nosso projeto foi construído com sucesso!

 Next, let’s extract the `network` module into its own file using the same pattern.
 In *src/lib.rs*, delete the body of the `network` module and add a